-A dedicated hot spare is assigned to one or more specific logical drives.
+A dedicated hot spare is assigned to one specific logical drive.
 A dedicated hot spare assigned to protect more than one logical drive is called a pool hot spare.

-- Note: You must create the logical drive before you can assign a dedicated hot spare to protect it. - To assign a dedicated spare or pool hot spare: - In the Enterprise View, select a controller then, in the Physical Devices tree, select the disk drive or SSD you want to designate as a hot spare.
-(See Hot Spare Limitations on page 44 for help selecting a disk drive.) - 2.
-On the ribbon, in the Physical Disk group, click Assign Spare.
+Note: You must create the logical drive before you can assign a dedicated hot spare to protect it.

+To assign a dedicated spare or pool hot spare:

+- In the Enterprise View, select a controller then, in the Physical Devices tree, select the disk drive or SSD you want to designate as a hot spare.
+(See Hot Spare Limitations on page 45 for help selecting a disk drive.) - 2.
+On the ribbon, in the Physical Device group, click Spare Management.